foxypool/docs/docs/foxy-pool/api/overview.md

-Foxy-Pools use [Socket.IO](https://socket.io) to communicate with miners and the Web-UI.
+Foxy-Pools support several connection methods to use by miners and use Socket.IO to connect to the Web-UI.

-Socket.IO is a library that enables real-time, bidirectional and event-based communication between client and server.
+- [Socket.IO](https://socket.io), a library that enables real-time, bidirectional and event-based communication between client and server.
+- plain Websockets
+- HTTP polling

-This allows for low-overhead communication without the need for polling for new mining info or the latest pool stats.
+Socket.IO and plain Websockets allow for low-overhead communication without the need for polling for new mining info or the latest pool stats.
 Instead one can subscribe to topics one wants to be kept up-to-date with.